Flock: A Low-Cost Streaming Query Engine on FaaS Platforms: Function Templates

-\flock eliminates the requirement for the client or central registry to spend time compiling SQL execution plans and new cloud functions into binary code, resulting in much lower end-to-end latency\footnote{For developers who want to write custom stream processing logic, \flock's stateful operators are UDFs with state that still require users to compile function code during query runtime.
-In this case, JIT code generation for each query over LLVM~\cite{lattner2004llvm} or Cranelift~\cite{cranelift} is a better solution to reduce branching overhead and the memory footprint.}; \flock creates functions right away using the S3 object of the generic function that the service provider has provided in advance~\cite{create_func}.
-In addition, the cloud context, which includes the execution plan, is serialized and sent as a string into the Lambda API \texttt{create\_function()}'s parameter \texttt{environment} in Figure~\ref{template_spec}.
-The cloud context is compressed with Zstd~\cite{zstd} after serialization by default since Lambda environment variables have a default 4 KB service quota that cannot be raised~\cite{lambda_env}\footnote{\flock stores the execution plan in S3 and preserve the S3 object key in the cloud context if the execution plan exceeds this limit.
-For example, if running in a single function, this plan (82KB)~\cite{huge-query-plan} must be kept in S3.}.
-The environment variable settings that are accessible from function code during execution on cloud.
-The query launch time is reduced by 10,000 times using this approach since launching a cloud function just requires the creation of a function without compilation.
+Flock eliminates the requirement for the client or central registry to spend time compiling SQL execution plans and new cloud functions into binary code, resulting in significantly lower end-to-end latency\footnote{For developers who want to write custom stream processing logic, Flock's stateful operators are UDFs with state that still require users to compile function code during query runtime.
+In this case, JIT code generation for each query over LLVM~\cite{lattner2004llvm} or Cranelift~\cite{cranelift} is a better solution to reduce branching overhead and memory footprint.}.
+Flock creates functions immediately using the S3 object of the generic function that the service provider has provided in advance~\cite{create_func}.
+Additionally, the cloud context, which includes the execution plan, is serialized and sent as a string into the Lambda API \texttt{create\_function()}'s parameter \texttt{environment} (Figure~\ref{template_spec}).
+The cloud context is compressed with Zstd~\cite{zstd} after serialization by default, since Lambda environment variables have a default 4 KB service quota that cannot be raised~\cite{lambda_env}.
+If the execution plan exceeds this limit, Flock stores it in S3 and preserves the S3 object key in the cloud context.
+The environment variable settings are accessible from the function code during execution on the cloud.
+This approach reduces query launch time by \textbf{10,000 times}, as launching a cloud function only requires the creation of a function without compilation.

-\flock then invokes the newly created function name to execute the query on the cloud function services via the Lambda API \texttt{invoke()}~\cite{invoke_func}.
+Flock then invokes the newly created function name to execute the query on the cloud function services via the Lambda API \texttt{invoke()}~\cite{invoke_func}.
 The context initialization is performed once per function instance to prepare the cloud environment for invocations; it reads the encoded string from the environment variable and deserializes it as the cloud context.
-The generic function template specialization is then achieved.
-Even while all functions have the identical code --- generic template, each function can identify the specific execution plan and which function to deliver the output to via the cloud context when it is instantiated in the cloud.
+This process achieves the generic function template specialization.
+Even though all functions have the same code (i.e., the generic template), each function can identify the specific execution plan and the function to deliver the output to via the cloud context when it is instantiated in the cloud.